 Academic English for International Students (AEIS) is a program designed to help newly-admitted international students develop expertise in English for academic purposes while they are studying at the University of Oregon.
 The results will be used to determine which AEIS classes, if any, students will be required to take to complete their degree program at the UO.
 The test has no effect on the student's overall standing within the university.

 AEIS classes are regular credit bearing courses at the UO, and count towards University of Oregon graduation requirements (4 credits per course).
 AEIS is a part of an international student's degree requirement at the UO and should be completed during the first year of enrollment.

 To graduate with a BA degree, University of Oregon students need to demonstrate competency in one language other than English (LOTE).
 As specified in the UO catalog, students may meet this graduation requirement for the BA degree through coursework or in other ways, with or without UO credits.

-If you have prior experience in a language, learn about language placement tests here.
+If you have prior experience in a language and want to take courses at the UO in that language, learn more about language placement tests.

 Other questions?
 Email us at firstname.lastname@example.org.